mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 Coming into TrueNAS, I knew my Synology's web UI would be hard to beat.
 It's the most elegant and intuitive interface I've ever seen for a network appliance.
 They did a great job of building a clean UI that spares the end-user from technical details of the underlying filesystem.

 TrueNAS has its hacker charm, but I find it a huge usability downgrade from Synology.
-The interface seems like it was designed by someone with a disdain for anything outside of the command-line.
+The interface seems like it was designed by someone with disdain for anything outside of the command line.

 {{<gallery caption="The Synology web interface (left) is leaps and bounds ahead of TrueNAS (right).">}}
 {{<img src="synology-dashboard.png" alt="Screenshot of Synology web dashboard" maxWidth="500px">}}
 {{<img src="truenas-dashboard.png" alt="Screenshot of TrueNAS web dashboard" maxWidth="500px">}}
 {{</gallery>}}

 On TrueNAS, it took me several tries to create a new volume and share it on my network.
-You have to jump between several disconnected menus, and there's no hints about what action you need to perform next.
+You have to jump between several disconnected menus, and there aren't any hints about what action you need to perform next.
 With Synology, there's a smooth UI flow that guides you through all the required settings.

 I found third-party apps _much_ harder to install on TrueNAS.
 I use Plex Media Server to stream my movie and TV collection, and Plex is a pre-configured plugin on TrueNAS.
 It should be one of the easiest apps to install, but it took me an hour of fiddling and searching through documentation.
 By comparison, installing Plex on Synology takes about two minutes of clicking through a wizard.